JackGConrad/JackGConrad.github.io/index.md

 - Cycle over 10,000 kms/yr

-- Have visited and hiked in over 25 U.S. National Parks
+- Explored and hiked in over 25 U.S. National Parks

 - Ran the Chicago Marathon in under 3 3/4 hrs